G-Core/product-documentation/documentation/cloud/virtual-instances/volumes/create-and-configure-volumes.md

 <img src="https://assets.gcore.pro/docs/cloud/virtual-instances/volumes/create-and-configure-volumes/retype-volume.png" alt="Dialog asking to select a new volume type" width="80%">

-You’ve successfully changed a volume type.
+You’ve successfully changed the volume type.

 If you have multiple volumes attached to one instance, you can use the `rsync` and `cp` utilities to migrate data between volumes within an operating system.

 ### Take a volume snapshot

-You can create a volume snapshot and use it later for backup and further recovery, as well as for deploying new instances from snapshots of boot volumes.
+You can create a volume snapshot and use it later for backup, further recovery, and deploying new instances from snapshots of boot volumes.

 To take a snapshot:

 1\.
 In the Gcore Customer Portal, navigate to **Cloud** > **Storage**.

 2\.
-Click the three-dot icon next to the needed volume.
+Click the three dots next to the desired volume.

 <img src="https://assets.gcore.pro/docs/cloud/virtual-instances/volumes/create-and-configure-volumes/three-dot-menu-regular.png" alt="Volumes tab with expanded settings menu" width="80%">